 * That the teacher must model the pursuit of learning within his or her own life and as part of the community of learners within the classroom.

 The unit prepares students to become constructivist educators who are nurturers, communicators, reflective professionals and facilitators.
-The curriculum in the USCB Early Childhood Education program is designed to promote the development of these qualities, referred to as elements of the conceptual framework.
+The curriculum in USCB's Early Childhood and Elementary Education programs is designed to promote the development of these qualities, referred to as elements of the conceptual framework.
 The acquisition of knowledge, through intellectual dispositions and skills, encourage depth of understanding, tolerance of others, and individual accountability.
 This philosophy forms the underlying belief system that guides the development of the unit’s curriculum, proficiencies, teaching practices and assessments.

 The unit’s purpose is to prepare candidates who are nurturers, communicators, reflective professionals and facilitators for work in the classroom.
 In order to achieve this overall purpose, the unit has identified the following goals: